matrix-org/gsoc/_projects/nheko-reactions-and-edits.md

 ##### GSOC CODING STARTS

-* Implement reaction events in for sending and receiving them.
+* Implement reaction events in mtxclient for sending and receiving them.
 Don't forget to add tests!
 * Implement a way to display them in the timeline (adapt the message delegates, probably via a Qml repeater).
 * Extend the timeline model to include reactions.
 * It should now be possible to see reactions from other clients in Nheko.